 Now we need to have some actual python code to start to work with.
 It is still no time to code, though!

-All we have in the project so far is an .ui file (xml describing a form, but not actual code).
-But the python interpreter needs python code to work with, and we can generate python code from the .ui file by compiling it.
-If you feel curious about the compilation internals, you can google for 'pyuic'.
+All we have in the project so far is an .ui file (xml describing a form, but not actual python code).
+The python interpreter needs python code to work with, and we can generate python code from the .ui file by compiling it.
+If you feel curious about the compilation internals, you can google for 'pyuic5'.

 Back in the project viewer, Forms tab, we right-click on the mainwindow.ui item and select 'Compile form' in the context menu.